insthync/awesome-unity3d/README.md

 * [StaticBluredScreen](https://github.com/mob-sakai/StaticBluredScreen) - Non-realtime (=static) screen blur for Unity.
 Easy to use background for dialogs
 * [AtlasImage](https://github.com/mob-sakai/AtlasImage) - AtlasImage is a graphic component use SpriteAtlas for uGUI.
 In addition, add useful sprite selector and border editor to the inspector
 * [SpriteDicing](https://github.com/Elringus/SpriteDicing) - Extension for Unity game engine to work with diced sprites
-- [DataRenderer2D](https://github.com/geniikw/DataRenderer2D) - make mesh like line, polygon, etc in unity3d
+* [DataRenderer2D](https://github.com/geniikw/DataRenderer2D) - make mesh like line, polygon, etc in unity3d
+* [UnitySpline2D](https://github.com/sinbad/UnitySpline2D) - 2D spline utility for Unity

 ### AI
 * [Unity Movement AI](https://github.com/antonpantev/unity-movement-ai) - A library of common movement AI scripts known as Steering Behaviors.
 You can use these scripts to help your NPCs move around your game.